Maximum entanglement of mixed symmetric states under unitary transformations: Symmetric two-qubit states

-\end{theorem} The following Corollary then follows immediately from Theorem~\ref{Theo.1}: \begin{corollary} Let $\rho_S$ be a symmetric two-qubit state with spectrum $\tau_1 \geq \tau_2 \geq \tau_3$.
+The full characterization of the set $\SAS$ follows immediately from Theorem~\ref{Theo.1}: \begin{corollary} Let $\rho_S$ be a symmetric two-qubit state with spectrum $\tau_1 \geq \tau_2 \geq \tau_3$.
 Then $\rho_S \in \SAS$ if and only if its eigenvalue spectrum fulfills

-\end{corollary} \emph{Proof.} The symmetric two-qubit state $\rho_S$ is SAS if the right-hand side of \eqref{clas.s1} is zero which, using the normalization condition $\tau_1+\tau_2+\tau_3=1$, is equivalent to the above inequality. $\square$ \\
+\end{corollary} \emph{Proof.} The symmetric two-qubit state $\rho_S$ is SAS if the right-hand side of \eqref{clas.s1} is zero which, using the normalization condition $\tau_1+\tau_2+\tau_3=1$, is equivalent to the above inequality. $\square$

-In Fig.~\ref{Fig1.SU3}, we show a density plot of the maximal negativity given by Eq.~\eqref{clas.s1} for all states $\rho_S\in \BHs(\SymtwoHone)$ in terms of its two smallest eigenvalues $\tau_2$ and $\tau_3$.
-The 2-dimensional white region constitutes the set $\SAS$ and its bounds are given by two inequalities associated with the eigenvalues sorting, $\tau_2 \geq \tau_3$ and $2\,\tau_2 + \tau_3 \leq 1$ (solid lines), and Eq.~\eqref{ACS.s1} (dashed line).
-In particular, the solid lines correspond to the states with two coincident spectrum eigenvalues, $\tau_2= \tau_3$ or $\tau_1 = \tau_2$, respectively.
-The end points of the bound defined by Eq.~\eqref{ACS.s1} correspond to the states with spectrum $(\tau_1 ,\tau_2, \tau_3)=(4/9,4/9,1/9)$ (orange dot) and $(1/2,1/4,1/4)$ (green dot).
-Lastly, let us also remark that when $\rho_S\in \BHs(\SymtwoHone)$ has one zero eigenvalue $\tau_3=0$, the condition \eqref{ACS.s1} cannot be met and then $\rho_S \notin \SAS$, as can be seen in Fig.~\ref{Fig1.SU3}.
+In Fig.~\ref{Fig1.SU3}, we show a density plot of the maximum negativity given by Eq.~\eqref{clas.s1} for all states $\rho_S\in \BHs(\SymtwoHone)$ in terms of its two smallest eigenvalues $\tau_2$ and $\tau_3$.
+The solid lines correspond to the states with two coincident spectrum eigenvalues, $\tau_2= \tau_3$ or $\tau_1 = \tau_2$, respectively.
+The 2-dimensional white region constitutes the set $\SAS$ and its boundaries are given by two inequalities associated with the eigenvalues sorting, $\tau_2 \geq \tau_3$ and $2\,\tau_2 + \tau_3 \leq 1$ (solid lines), and Eq.~\eqref{ACS.s1} (black dashed line).
+The end (yellow) points $q_1$ and $q_2$ (of the boundary~\eqref{ACS.s1}) correspond to the spectra $(\tau_1 ,\tau_2, \tau_3)=(4/9,4/9,1/9)$ and $(1/2,1/4,1/4)$, respectively.
+We also remark that when $\rho_S$ has one zero eigenvalue $\tau_3=0$, the condition \eqref{ACS.s1} cannot be met and then $\rho_S \notin \SAS$, as can be seen in Fig.~\ref{Fig1.SU3}.
+The characterization of the SAS states for the symmetric two-qubit system was studied recently in \cite{cha.joh.mac:21}, where they also reported the same characterization of SAS states given in our Corollary \ref{Cor.1}.

-Numerics shows that the maximal concurrence in the $SU(3)$-orbit of a symmetric two-qubit state is also reached for the state \eqref{bas.ABS}.
-A direct calculation shows that the concurrence of \eqref{bas.ABS} is